-- School begins at 07h30.
+1. School begins at 7h30.
 All students are to be punctual each day.
 Punctuality at school functions is essential.

-Students who arrive at school after 07h30 must report to Reception for a late stamp.
+Students who arrive at school after 7h30 must report to Reception for a late stamp.
 It is compulsory to show the late stamp to their class educator.
-Students will receive a demerit for every three times that they arrive late for school.
+Students will receive a detention and a demerit for every three times that they arrive late for school.

 days or more due to illness does require a Medical Certificate.

-- All students who miss an E-Day, Exam, Cycle Test or Assessment of any nature through illness are required to produce a Medical Certificate
+2. All students who miss an E-Day, Summative Assessment, Examination or an Assessment of any nature through illness are required to produce

 student must be met at reception by the authorised person and signed out.
 No student will be permitted to leave school unattended.

 4. Taking days off school during the term time is strongly discouraged, as this places unnecessary stress on the students in terms of catching up

 If a student falls ill during the day, a member of the office staff will contact the Parents/Guardians to collect the student.
 The student must be signed out at reception.
 Please note that by law, no staff member at Marist Brothers Linmeyer is permitted to administer any form of medication to a student who is not feeling well.
 Students who need asthma pumps, epi-pens or other allergy medication, must have these with them at all times.
 Students needing to take prescribed medication at school must report to reception with written authorisation from their Parents/Guardians.
 This written permission must indicate dosage and type of prescribed medication to be administered at school.
 Medication must not be left in lockers or school bags.

 Please keep the school informed of any change of physical address, telephone numbers, cell phone numbers and/or email addresses.
 We always require updated contact details in case of an EMERGENCY.